-The Educational Ministries curriculum is intended to develop the basic competencies necessary to engage effectively in the church's educational mission of making disciples.
-Course work is designed to enable the student to develop a distinctly Christian philosophy of education.
+The Christian Formation curriculum is intended to develop the basic competencies necessary to engage effectively in the church's formational mission of making disciples.
+Course work is designed to enable the student to develop a distinctly biblical philosophy of education.
 Attention is given in each course to the understanding and application of contemporary educational theory in light of sound biblical exegesis and theology.
-A special effort is made to develop the competencies necessary to enact educational ministry in a manner relevant to given cultural and social contexts.
+A special effort is made to develop the competencies necessary to enact the formational ministries of the church in a manner relevant to contemporary multicultural and social contexts.